carlosgdelv/Aztec-node-guide-for-home-stakers/README.md

 ## Why We Recommend Running Your Own Ethereum Node

-To operate an Aztec node reliably, it is best to manage your own Ethereum execution and consensus clients.
-Doing so ensures low-latency, high-availability RPC access, eliminating external dependencies that may introduce downtime or rate-limiting.
-In past incidents, reliance on third-party Ethereum RPCs caused unexpected failures in Aztec node synchronization and sequencing.
-While external RPCs may seem convenient, they often introduce instability, making self-hosted nodes the more resilient and technically efficient solution.
+To operate an Aztec node reliably, it is necessary to also run your own Ethereum execution and consensus clients.
+Aztec depends on the Ethereum base layer for data availability and settlement, which means it constantly queries and submits transactions to Ethereum.
+By managing your own Ethereum clients, you ensure low-latency, high-availability RPC access, reducing the risk of downtime, rate-limiting, or outages caused by third-party providers.
+Past issues with public RPCs have led to Aztec nodes failing to sync or sequence correctly, so running self-hosted clients is the most resilient and technically sound approach.

 ___